Both still shuffling along to 2026

 Back home to finishing touches of our new extension, a training night Tuesday for Lesley and a walk to Cissbury ring for Lenny and I. Then a Thursday social run where Lesley took we, 'shufflers' that consisted of the 2 of us plus Lenny and Colin on a lovely evening from the Windmill at High Salvington, along the upper bridleway to the top of Long Furlong and back along Honeysuckle Lane to finish off.....in the lovely local bar/cafe called The Refreshment Rooms.

 It threatened to be a lovely Easter Saturday parkrun at Worthing but as we caught the bus and the short journey down to The Lido the sea mist descended, the sun disappeared the westerly breeze got up and for the first 20 minutes....it was horrible!
 Pete had his grandchildren over from Australia.
 The girl would want to run and finish in the mid-thirties and the 14 year old boy....22 minutes.
 Lesley found Josh from the Striders who was willing to 'pace' him.
 Pete Colin, Lesley and I were aiming just =/- 40 minutes!
 Well over 600 parkrunners today and a very slow start from close to the rear.
 The prom was particularly narrow from the coffee hut which is always there, beyond the Two Face Twins art gallery and....now Worthing Gin had parked their wagon, together with several sets of tables and chairs, probably in anticipation of hordes of Easter tourists desperate for their G&T!
 Walk over and Lesley and I started our routine of shuffling......against the mizzle and wind!
 Pete was struggling and I joined him for 5 minutes before I felt pretty OK shuffled a little quicker and was on my own...save for about 650 in front of me!
-Turn-around and mizzle turned to sun and wind was on my back!
+Turn-around and mizzle turned to sun and wind was now on my back!
 Said hi to Lesley then Pete and much further back as is her norm....Jenny, bless her.
 I kept going at a reasonable slow pace to finish in 39 minutes.
 2nd best time this year and we are over 3 months into it.
 Lesley was a couple of minutes behind me and Pete, a couple more minutes.
-Photos of us and his grandchildren ( 26 minutes for the young one and 36 for the elder) before taking the large table out on the terrace of Coast, for a well earned breakfast.
+Photos taken of us and his grandchildren (26 minutes for the young one and 36 for the elder) before taking the large table out on the terrace of Coast, for a well earned breakfast, in pretty good weather.

 It's a tour today but not far.....Lancing Green, just a couple of miles east of Worthing.
 We have completed this one several times but never been tail-runners and this is to be a Striders 'takeover' of volunteering roles.
 We decided early in the week to bag this slot as we would record both a time and volunteer credit!
 Clever?
 We have Lenny and we could take him along for the walk along with 2 other high-vis Striders also 'bagging' the role.
 To be fair, Ross is coming back from a nasty broken leg and Cameron.......just turned up!
 The day is looking stunning but Lesley has been sick in the night from, I don't what and did really well to get up and get out of bed.....dedication or silly?
 We park up and take Lenny for a run along the Lancing golden sandy beach ( the tide was out) before donning the high-vis and taking up out position.
 Lesley is not sure she will make the whole way and nor is Ross who in recovery has not been further than 35 minutes and 1 hour is more the norm!
 Nearly every role is a Strider, from timekeepers, course checker, turn-around, and marshals all along the route, with token handouts and scanners at the end and coffee drinkers and breakfasts at the Perch!
 Lesley made it through her off-day.....just and took on water before a little DIY purchase in the shop nearby before drive home and back to bed for her until almost 4pm!
 We were timed past the finish in just under the hour, well done all and the lady we were supporting.............shame her other half and dog sprinted off at the end!